mkubarycz/brightspot-quickstart/README.md

 - [ ] Consolidate steps
 - [ ] Use configuration files from archetype (located in `etc`)
 - [ ] Automatically mount the project directory
+- [ ] Run maven archetype in Dockerfile instead of in build